matteyas/cmd-config/README.md

 ```
 ### useful common commands
 ```
-cdd         - makes a directory and then cd's into it ls          - alias for dir xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory) home, back  - jumps to script home directory (and back again)
+cdd         - creates the directory and then cd's into it (cdd a\b\c\d will create the entire path) ls          - alias for dir xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory) home        - jumps to script home directory (saves prior path, see the next command) back        - jumps back to the path in which the home command was issued
 ```
 ### less common though useful commands
 ```